Gittushar88448/Random_Gif_Generator/README.md

 ## Technologies Used

 * React: A JavaScript library for building user interfaces.
-* API Axioms: A service providing access to a vast collection of GIFs.
+* API Axios: A service providing access to a vast collection of GIFs.
 * Tailwind CSS: A CSS framework

 ## Custom Hooks